1. About ticagrelor

 8. Cautions with other medicines

-Tell your doctor if you're taking these medicines before you start taking ticagrelor:
+Tell your doctor if you're taking any of these medicines before you start taking ticagrelor:

-- medicines to thin blood or prevent blood clots, such as aspirin and warfarin
+- medicines to prevent blood clots, such as low-dose aspirin, warfarin, rivaroxaban or apixaban

 - non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen